lionffl/scheduled-tweets/README.md

 ### Installation

-1. Clone the repository:
+1. Clone the repository: `git clone git@github.com:lionffl/scheduled-tweets.git`

-`
-git clone git@github.com:lionffl/scheduled-tweets.git
-`
-2. Navigate to the directory:
+2. Navigate to the directory: `cd scheduled-tweets`

-`
-cd scheduled-tweets
-`
-3. Switch to development branch
+3. Switch to development branch `git checkout development`

-`
-git checkout development
-`
-4. Install the required dependencies:
+4. Install the required dependencies: `bundle install`

-`
-bundle install
-`
-5. Set up the database:
+5. Set up the database: `rails db:migrate`

-`
-bundle install
-`
-6. Start the server
+6. Start the server `rails server`
-`
-rails server
-`

 The server should now be running at http://localhost:3000.

 ## Usage